 Email continues to be the lifeblood of business communications, but it’s also undergoing a paradigm shift.
 This transition has two clear drivers: a shift to the cloud and commoditization of certain email security features.
 Microsoft sits at the intersection of these email trends.

-Of the 81% of businesses that have made the shift to cloud services, over half are Office 365 users.
-The groundswell of momentum heralded by cloud-based Office 365 offerings has improved organizational agility and simplified corporate application management.
+Of the 90% of businesses that have shifted to cloud services, over half are Office 365 users.
+The momentum heralded by cloud-based Office 365 offerings has improved organizational agility and simplified corporate application management.

 Exchange Online Protection (EOP)

 Microsoft describes EOP as a cloud-based email filtering service that helps protect organizations against spam, malware, and messaging-policy violations.
 Organizations pay for EOP as part of both the E3 and E5 O365 licenses.

 EOP security capabilities include: